cx-prog-lang/.github/features/auto_default.md

 # Automatic Default Value

 This feature enables developers to specify the default value of a data type that the compiler implicitly applies.
-If an explicit initialization is present, it takes precedence over the default value.
+The default value takes lower precedence to explicit variable initializations.
 The default value is referenceable with `default(<type_name>)`, and explicit initializers can be built based on it.
 A data type will be left _uninitialized_ as per the legacy C standard if no default value was declared for it.

 ## Syntax